Bwvolleyball/recipe-organizr/README.md

 It is deployed on each push (and successful build) of the `master` branch.
 See the below diagram for a break-down of the CI/CD flow for this project.

-This application will be hosted at http://recipe-organizr.me until this practicum has been completed.
+~~This application will be hosted at http://recipe-organizr.me until this practicum has been completed.~~

+This application is currently not hosted anywhere, but there are plans to transform this app to a desktop app of some sorts so that everyone will still be able to enjoy this if thy want!
+In the meantime, follow the installation steps above to run this application for development!

 ![CI/CD Workflow for Recipe Organizr](./docs/images/ci_cd_diagram.png)